Akruzen/Briefer/README.md

 Google released [BERT](<https://en.wikipedia.org/wiki/BERT_(language_model)>) (Bidirectional Encoder Representations from Transformers) in 2018 aiming for high performance lightweight Natural Language Processing for processors having limited resources such as those of smartphones.
 In 2022, Google launched a [demo application](<https://github.com/tensorflow/examples/tree/master/lite/examples/bert_qa/android>) on GitHub for showcasing BERT's usage on Android smartphones.
 However, the app was made in Kotlin and had a limited functionality.
 Hence I decided to use the same BERT technology used in the app but make it more user friendly and improve the features to make the app actually usable.

+## Features
+- Dynamically add/delete new topic of interest
+- View past topics
+- No need of internet connection
+- Follows Google's latest Material You guidelines with dynamic color themeing

 ## Screenshots